-Pizza Express and Thomas Cook are some of the biggest names to have hit the news for all the wrong financial reasons.
+Some big companies have hit the news for all the wrong financial reasons recently.
 But what these cases have also raised is concern about the robustness and reliability of audits, which seemingly failed to recognise or report any financial problems in these companies.

 This blog will look at the state of financial reporting in the UK, looking at why the current model is failing business and what can change to better the financial health of large corporations.

 It’s time to stop box-ticking